lucidrains/imagen-pytorch/README.md

 - [ ] cleanup self conditioning to be extracted at imagen instantiation
 - [ ] make sure eventual dreambooth works with imagen-video
 - [ ] add framerate conditioning for video diffusion
+- [ ] make sure one can customize all interpolation modes (some researchers are finding better results with trilinear)
+- [ ] imagen-video : allow for conditioning on preceding (and possibly future) frames of videos. ignore time should not be allowed in that scenario

 ## Citations